All Episodes

 These are as good as the rest of Mars.

-Well, funnily, the ones he kept in his drawer are damn good!
+Well, funnily, the ones he kept in his drawer are damn good.

-Or does it look, with higher resolution, just like rocks and shadows and stuff?
+Or does it look with higher resolution just like rocks and shadows and stuff?

 Well, it certainly doesn't look like rocks and shadows.

-The trouble is that the features we're looking at are still Very large-scale features.
+The trouble is that the features we're looking at are still very large-scale features.

-You can't see things as small as a man, that size, where artificiality would really stand out.
+You can't see things as small as a man that size where artificiality would really stand out.

-When you're looking at just very large-scale features and things look rectangular or circular or regular or symmetric or angular, those are all hints of artificiality.
+But you're looking at just very large-scale features and things look rectangular or circular or regular or symmetric or angular.

 But since that could happen, even though it's low probability by accident or by chance, this doesn't prove the case for artificiality.